-Tracking the changes in consequences over time, the data suggest that sexual assaults increased for both males and females after 2012, but have declined for males and remained stable for females since 2014.
+Tracking the changes in consequences over time, the data suggest that sexual assaults increased for both males and females after 2012.

 When examined by binge drinking behavior, the same increase between 2012 and 2014 can be seen, but only for binge drinkers.